joeyRBH/ClinicalCanvasEHR/TWILIO_SETUP.md

 ### 2. **Add Environment Variables to Vercel**

 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
-2. Select your project: `clinicalspeak`
+2. Select your project: `clinicalcanvas`
 3. Go to **Settings** → **Environment Variables**
 4. Add these variables: